Make a referral about a nurse, midwife or nursing associate using our forms

 Sharing your referral

-- We may need to share your referral and any associated information with the nurse or midwife concerned, their employer and any other relevant party as required.
+- We may need to share your referral and any associated information with the nurse, midwife or nursing associate concerned, their employer and any other relevant party as required.
 This helps us to deal with your concerns.
 We would like your agreement to do this, so we ask that you provide this in the referral form.

 - You can still make a referral without providing your agreement to share the information, but we may still need to act on the information that you have provided and share it as a result.
 We will explain this to you if this is the case.